sibeshkar/jiminy-env/README.md

 Network architecture
 ====================

-A Universe environment consists of two components that run in separate processes and communicate over the network.
+A Jiminy environment consists of two components that run in separate processes and communicate over the network.
 The agent's machine runs the environment **client** code, which connects to the **remote** environment server.